How To Plan A Trip On Google Maps (2026 Update)

 Head to the Google Maps page and click on the directions button (the little blue sign with a right-turn arrow).

-Once you put in a destination, voilà: You’ll immediately see a primary route estimated to be the fastest.
+Once you input a destination, voilà: You’ll immediately see a primary route estimated to be the fastest.
 By doing this in the early stages of your planning, you’ll find it easier to visualize – and strategize – possible trips and routes.

 Do this on a desktop, laptop or tablet for a better viewing experience, although you’ll still want to install the Google Maps app on your smartphone at some point as well.